rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 <https://198.19.10.10/>

-### AP join

-We will see that the Access Points can be mapped to the tags either statically or as part of the rule engine that runs on the controller and comes into effect during the AP join process.

 ### Catalyst 9800 Wireless LAN Controller Configuration Model

 The Catalyst 9800 configuration model was designed to be simple, flexible and reusable.
 This configuration model takes advantage of the use of profiles that are contained within tags that are eventually applied to the access points.